 Kurobe River Forth Power Plant is located 10 km downstream and the difference of altitude of 545m enables the production of electric power.
 However, it was difficult to understand the real height and the amount of water before visiting there.
 When we peeked into the fall from the sidewalk, we had a false feeling that we would fall down.
 The embankment of the dam was peaked and projecting to increase the strength.
 It was a little bit scary to see the water from the top of the embankment due to its curve.

 We could still see the base where the wire was suspended.
 We could catch a glimpse of the technology and efforts of that time.

 We bought a documentary video of the Kurobe Dam construction and researched about the dam with my kids beforehand.
 Because we researched a lot, we were so excited to find a huge yellow bucket located near a small exhibition area.
 The bucket was used to pour cement into the Kurobe Dam.
 Wire was suspended on both side mountains of the Kurobe Dam to move the huge buckets.

 Kurobe Dam Exhibition Area

-There were a small exhibition with photos and videos near the edge of Kurobe Dam, so you can take a look to know the circumstances and atmosphere of the construction site.
+The small exhibition area is located the edge of Kurobe Dam showcasing photos and videos.
+You can take a look to know the circumstances and atmosphere of the construction site.
 There was a monument of caterpillar traces of the Dump Trucks and footprints of workers at the entrance of the exhibition area.
 This gave us an insight into the passion of people who were involved in the construction.